blockades/mmt_resources/Tools.md

 [GNU Screen](https://www.gnu.org/software/screen/) is a terminal multiplexer which, among other things, allow multiple users to share the same terminal which can be useful for demonstrating things or helping each other with problems.
 See this [multiuser screen documentation](http://aperiodic.net/screen/multiuser)

-This can be combined with reverse ssh tunnelling (which sounds more complicated than it is) to allow people to access a local machine without worrying about setting up user accounts, forwarding ports, and not having a static IP address.
+This can be combined with reverse ssh tunnelling (which sounds more complicated than it is) from some common remote server to allow people to access a local machine without worrying about setting up user accounts, forwarding ports, and not having a static IP address.

-So imagine i cannot manage to install our latest software project on my local computer and i want help from someone, but i want them to show me in a way that i see what is going on.
+So imagine i cannot manage to install our latest software project on my local computer and i want help from someone, but i want them to do it in a way that i see what is going on.
 If we all have ssh access to a common remote server, I can create a reverse ssh tunnel to it like this:

 `localcomputer$ ssh -R 2000:localhost:22 user@remoteserver`